IonelaRusu/Hero/README.md

 ####Short description of project structure
 This Game first creates two players, one from each category: one player from the "Hero" category, and another player from "Villain' category.
+Each player has its own Stats.
 Once we have created the players, the battle is being initialized.

 For starting a battle, it is necessary to establish the starting strategy based on which the players will be ordered.
 Having a strategy, we can order the players and thus the fight can start.